 Having met in the Eastern Sierras over 15 years ago, Frank and Kim both love the area and enjoy similar activities.
 As their love grew so did their creativity.
 They both have an ever growing interest in photography and art.

 Besides their love for each other, Frank and Kim have found another common love.... serving the Lord.
 Both are very dedicated to their church, community, and getting the gospel out there.
-Both take the time to volunteer, Frank at the Care Center and Kim at the soup kitchen, in Bishop, CA. They also help out with the local Christian radio station and can be heard on KWTW - Living Proof Broadcasting.
+Both take the time to volunteer for ministry.
+They also help out with the local Christian radio station and can be heard on KWTW - Living Proof Broadcasting.

 For more on Frank and Kim's individual bio's, please continue below: